Business

 They run on lower traffic but higher intent — and that changes how popups perform.

-Across our data, SaaS popups averaged around 29 % conversion, with the highest success coming from free-trial or demo-request CTAs shown after the visitor explored product details.
+Across our data, SaaS popups perform strongest when focused on free-trial or demo-request CTAs shown after the visitor explores product details.

 Industry benchmarks help explain why.